 Cold Mountain via Art Loeb Trail is a 9.9 mile lightly trafficked out and back trail located near Canton, North Carolina that features a great forest setting and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from April until September.
+The trail is primarily used for hiking, camping, and backpacking and is best used from April until September.
 Dogs are also able to use this trail.

 I'm one that loves to hike strenuous hikes and this hike lived up to my expectations.